tailor-platform/frontend-packages/packages/auth/README.md

 ### `useAuth` hook

-A hook that provides authorization functionality.
+A hook that provides authorization functionality for clients.
 It includes:

 - `login`: A function to redirect to login URL.
 - `refreshToken`: A function to refresh your token.

-Here is an example of how to use these functions:
+#### Login

+`login` is a function retuned from `useAuth` hook that works as an entrypoint on client components to initialize authentication process.

 ```tsx
 "use client";